-This component focuses on the iterative design process, design theory, styles and movements, designers and their work, socio-economic influences, protype development, industrial and commercial contexts, testing and critical analysis and evaluation, selecting appropriate materials, tools and processes and responsible design.
+This component focuses on the iterative design process, design theory, styles and movements, designers and their work, socio-economic influences, protype development, industrial and commercial contexts, testing and critical analysis and evaluation, selecting appropriate materials, tools and processes, and responsible design.

-These components will be supported by several mini design projects before the NEA is undertaken from Easter of Year 1.
+These components will be supported by several mini-design projects before NEA is undertaken from Easter of Year 1.
 The NEA is evidenced with a digital design portfolio containing research, analysis, drawings, modelling, photographic evidence and written evaluation.

-Continuation of:

-Technical principles.

-Designing and making principles.
+Continuation of technical principles and designing and making principles.

 The NEA will account for approximately 6 hours a fortnight, with exam theory making up the rest of the lesson time.
-The NEA will be completed by March of their final year.
+The NEA will be completed by March of the final year.

-Grade 5 in any Design and Technology area or equivalent qualification.
+Minimum entry requirement is a Grade 5 in Design and Technology or Engineering and Grade 6 Maths.